usnistgov/FIPS201/_FIPS201/frontend.md

 the CHUID, the certificates field of the CMS external digital signature SHALL include the content signing certificate required to verify the signature on the biometric data record.
 Otherwise, the *certificates* field SHALL be omitted.
-Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate on a valid PIV Card[^validPIVCard] SHALL NOT be expired.
+Additional descriptions for the PIV object identifiers are provided in Appendix B. The content signing certificate SHALL NOT expire before the expiration of the card authentication certificate.

 #### 4.2.3.3 Biometric Data Record Access {#s-4-2-3-3}